mapr-demos/mapr-es-db-spark-payment/README.md

 * Publish using the Kafka API  Medicare Open payments data from a CSV file into MapR-ES
 * Consume and transform the streaming data with Spark Streaming and the Kafka API.
-* Transform the data into JSON format and save to the MapR-DB document database using the Spark-DB connector
+* Transform the data into JSON format and save to the MapR-DB document database using the Spark-DB connector.
-* Query and Load the JSON data from the MapR-DB document database using the Spark-DB connector and Spark SQL .
+* Query and Load the JSON data from the MapR-DB document database using the Spark-DB connector and Spark SQL.
-* Query the MapR-DB document database using Apache Drill
+* Query the MapR-DB document database using Apache Drill.
-* Query the MapR-DB document database using Java and the OJAI library
+* Query the MapR-DB document database using Java and the OJAI library.

 **Prerequisites**